Pat Henderson (hurler): Club

 Henderson began his club hurling career with Johnstown before the Fenians club was formed in 1968.

 After being defeated by James Stephens in the championship decider in 1969, both sides squared off against each other in the final the following year.
 A 2–11 to 3–5 victory gave Henderson his first championship medal.

 After surrendering their championship to Bennettsbridge in the decider in 1971, Fenians returned to the final once again the following year.
-It was a rematch of the previous year with Henderson's side enjoying a comfortable 3–10 to 1–6 victory.
-This was the beginning of a great run of success.
+It was a rematch of the previous year with Henderson's side securing a 3–10 to 1–6 victory.
 Defeats of James Stephens and Bennettsbridge in the respective finals of 1973 and 1974 brought Henderson's medal tally to four.
 Fenians subsequently represented Kilkenny in the provincial club series and reached the final.
 A narrow 2–6 to 1–6 defeat of St. Rynagh's of Offaly resulted in the Fenians becoming the first Kilkenny club to take the Leinster title.
-The subsequent All-Ireland final pitted Henderson's side against the mighty St. Finbarr's of Cork.
-The Barr's ability to get goals at crucial times proved to be the difference in the 3–8 to 1–6 defeat.
+The subsequent All-Ireland final pitted Henderson's side against St. Finbarr's of Cork.
+The Barr's won the game on a 3–8 to 1–6 scoreline.